julieEple/MAInD_Creative_Coding_Foundations_2025-26/Assignments/Assignment_2/README.md

 Loops through the 2D-array to create a cell-element for every element of the grid, which is 144 as the grid-size is always 12.
 Although it does not return anything, we are left with a grid of cell-elements after this function is called.

 # function makeApple()
 simple function to fill the apple-array and scatter the apples around the grid.
 Start by while-looping through the set amount of apples and creating variables to store random coordinates where the apples can be places.
 In other words we are generating random row and column-coordinates for the cell-elements.
-I added a small if check to make sure the apples are not generated in the same coordinates as the head-snake-element.
+I added a small if check to make sure the apples are not generated in the same coordinates as the head-snake-element, by using a boolean which is switched if the coordinates match.

 # function showSnake()
 starts by looping through all the elements and filling them with `` emptyness.
 The default of the grid-cells is naturally to be empty.